Melanchroia

 Human Relevance

 M. chephise is an occasional pest of ornamental snowbush and other landscape plants, though damage is usually temporary and not severe.
-The distinctive appearance of can alarm homeowners despite their minimal risk. are sometimes appreciated in gardens for their striking appearance.
+The distinctive appearance of larvae can alarm homeowners despite their minimal risk. are sometimes appreciated in gardens for their striking appearance.
 The has no significant economic importance otherwise.

 Similar Taxa